MinesJA/westworld-command-center-react/README.md

 `{type: 'error', msg: '[9:00pm] ERROR: Something bad happened"}`

-You shoud collect these in some type of array somewhere and give it to the `.map` statement in the `LogPanel` component to get them to render.
+You should collect these in some type of array somewhere and give it to the `.map` statement in the `LogPanel` component to get them to render.
 These should render most recent first (so the first element in the array should have the most recent time stamp).

 At the very least you should be logging the following:

 ##### 1) Setting a hosts area:
 `Notify: {first name of host} set in area {formatted area name}`